compusolve-rsa/TestingGrounds/README.md

 ### TG 27.
 Fixed bug when 2 Guards chased each other and don't do anything after that.
 Now Guards ignore each other, patrolling route and chaising player.

+### TG 28.
+Created a Gun class.
+A Gun instance now created at begin play in hands of a player.
+In future I will use fire function of Gun in player hands.